 Add cozy mats or blankets with calming scents like lavender to promote relaxation.

-With a little planning and consideration, cats and dogs can absolutely coexist—and even become best friends.
-The key lies in respecting their individual needs while crafting a shared space that offers comfort, security, and opportunities for both connection and solitude.
+With a little planning, cats and dogs can absolutely coexist, and even become best friends.
+The key is respecting each animal's needs while crafting a shared space that offers comfort, security, and room for both connection and solitude.

 Read more